comwise/robot_hardware/README.md

 # robot_hardware
-robot hardware, this is a frame，you can manage lots of hardware sensor
+robot hardware, this is a frame, you can manage lots of hardware sensors, driver, manage running, monitor status and so on

 # protocol
 - can
-- serial
+- serial(485/232)
-- modbus
+- modbus(serial/network)
 - network
 - usb
-- etc
+- ...

 # hardware
 - motor